rtxsc/blynk-mqtt-circuitpython/README.md

 ```

 > [!NOTE]
-> If configure to work with Adafruit IO MQTT
+> If configured to work with Adafruit IO MQTT, these will appear

 ```log
        ___       __      ____           _ __     ____ ___